uchicago-cs/cmsc22000/website/hw/hw7.rst

 ``2021-hw7-GITHUB_USERNAME`` inside our ``uchicago-cmsc22000`` organization
 on GitHub.

-Your repository will be seeded with some files for the lab and, more specifically, will contain the code for HelloApp.
+Your repository will be seeded with some files for the homework and, more specifically, will contain the code for HelloApp.

 Task 1: Create a Heroku App